Julie Todaro

 Julie Todaro is an American librarian.
-She served as president of the American Library Association from 2016–2017.
+She served as president of the American Library Association from 2016 to 2017.

 Career

 Todaro currently serves as the Dean of Library Services at Austin Community College in Austin, Texas.
 She has been a member of the American Library Association since 1972.

-She previously served as president of the Association of College and Research Libraries from 2007–2008, and of the Texas Library Association from 2000–2001.
+She previously served as president of the Association of college and Research Libraries from 2007 to 2008, and of the Texas Library Association from 2000 to 2001.